mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 | 3.12       | 43.2        |
 | 3.40       | 43.2        |

+### Supported Formats at SMART
+SMART supports CSV formats for analysis.
+You can check your csv file by opening it with text editors such as wordpad or notepad.
+Your table should appear like this:
+1H,13C
+1.09,14.3
+2.21,22.2
+3.41,56.9

+### Submit CSV file for SMART Analysis

-After the .csv file is ready, simply upload it to the first window by drag&drop.
-You can submit multiple jobs at one time.
-The result will show up in the next webpage as images with chemical structures, compound names, similarity scores, and molecular weights.
+After the .csv file is ready, simply upload it to the first window by drag&drop or copy and paste the table.
+You can submit multiple jobs at one time. **Important: You have to allow pop-ups for https://smart.ucsd.edu/classic.
+If your analysis is still running after 20 seconds, pop-up blockers are the most likely reason why your analysis failed.** The result will show up in the next webpage as images with chemical structures, compound names, similarity scores, and molecular weights.
 The Top 100 hits are ranked by similarity scores.
 You can download the result by clicking the “download results” icon and open it with Excel.

+## Troubleshooting

+### Overview
+This section addresses some common issues with the analysis workflows at SMART.
+If you run into any of these common issues, hopefully this page will give you actionable steps to address them.
+If this page cannot help you, please refer to the [forum](https://groups.google.com/forum/#!forum/smartnmr) to help answer your questions.

+### SMART Analysis

+**Failed Job**
+1. If your analysis is still running after 20 seconds, pop-up blockers are the most likely reason why your analysis failed.
+You have to allow pop-ups for https://smart.ucsd.edu/classic.
+2. The file format input is incorrect.
+Please make sure it is a supported file format for SMART (see Input Data Formatting)

+**Downloaded Results file cannot be opened**

+Yes you can :) You can open the downloaded results with any text editor (Excel, Notepad, Wordpad).
+Just make a right-click on the file, click on 'open with' and then choose one of the former mentioned programs.

+**Results Incorrect**
+The SMART is a very young project.
+It will become more and more accurate the more spectra you contribute to the Moliverse (see Contribute to SMART).
+- If your results show strange suggestions and all of the have a cosine score of 1.0 you probably switched the columns.
+PLease be sure that your first column as proton shifts (1H) and your second column has carbon shifts (13C) each 1H-13C pair separated by a comma.

 ## Visualize your result(s) in the 3D cluster space (Moliverse)